NASA-Planetary-Science/sbpy/publications/joss/paper.md

 * asteroid thermal models for flux estimation and size/albedo estimation;
 * image enhancement tools for comet comae and PSF subtraction tools;
 * lightcurve and shape analysis tools;
-* access tools for various databases for orbital and physical data, as well as ephemerides services.
+* access tools for various databases containing orbital and physical data, as well as ephemerides services.

 ``sbpy`` is available and being maintained as a github repository at [github.com/NASA-Planetary-Science/sbpy](https://github.com/NASA-Planetary-Science/sbpy);